Kate Middleton Shares Prince Louis' Heartbreaking Words About Queen Elizabeth After Her Death - E! Online

 The queen died at age 96 on Sept.
 8. She was preceded in death by her husband of 73 years, Prince Philip, who passed away at age 99 in 2021.

-At Windsor Castle, Kate was accompanied by husband and now-heir to the throne, Prince William, with whom she also shares children Prince George, 9, and Princess Charlotte, 7, and Prince George, 9, who, according to a 2016 ITV documentary interview with the princess, called the monarch "Gan-Gan" when he was a toddler.
+At Windsor Castle, Kate was accompanied by husband and now-heir to the throne, Prince William, with whom she also shares children Princess Charlotte, 7, and Prince George, 9, who, according to a 2016 ITV documentary interview with the princess, called the monarch "Gan-Gan" when he was a toddler.

 The Prince and Princess of Wales were joined by William's brother Prince Harry and his wife Meghan Markle, who were photographed with the couple for the first time in more than two years amid reported tensions between the families, fueled by the latter pair's 2020 royal exit.